 Everyone is born with chemicals in their brain called neurotransmitters.
 Some of these neurotransmitter chemicals make us feel happier, and some make us feel more energetic.
 When we don’t have enough of some of these chemicals, we may feel tired, down, or lacking in energy.
 Some people even have a chemical imbalance.
-When this occurs, you may want a depression treatment program in Portland, Oregon, to help you get through the rough spots.
+When this occurs, you may want depression treatment in Portland, Oregon to help you get through the rough spots.
+Call us today at 866.262.0531 for more information.

 What Causes a Chemical Imbalance?